 We began to see the negative effects of COVID-19 on volumes delivered in mid-March 2020 and continued to see declines in volumes delivered through December 31, 2020, as compared to the respective periods in 2019.
 We saw our volumes bottom in the second quarter of 2020 and have since seen improvement in volumes as volumes delivered for the fourth quarter of 2020 increased 7% over the second quarter of 2020.
 While volumes delivered in December 2020 were 2% lower compared to December 2019, this decline was lower than the decline of 4% when comparing September 2020 to September 2019.
-The most significant negative effects of COVID-19 in relation to our volumes continue to be seen in the airports (fleet services) and public transit customer markets, which were down by between 15% and 32% during the three months ended December 31, 2020 compared to the comparable 2019 period due to federal, state and local government mandates to restrict normal daily activities, as well as travel bans, quarantines and "shelter-in-place" orders, with growth in the refuse market in the three months ended December 31, 2020 from the three months, the continued prevalence of COVID-19 in certain areas has resulted in the re-imposition of certain restrictions and may lead to other restrictions being re-implemented in response to efforts to reduce the spread of COVID-19.
+The most significant negative effects of COVID-19 in relation to our volumes continue to be seen in the airports (fleet services) and public transit customer markets, which were down by between 15% and 32% during the three months ended December 31, 2020 compared to the comparable 2019 period due to federal, state and local government mandates to restrict normal daily activities, as well as travel bans, quarantines and "shelter-in-place" orders, with growth in the refuse market in the three months ended December 31, 2020 from the three months ended December 31, 2019, where demand continues to be strong.
+Although many of these restrictions have been lifted or scaled back in recent months, the continued prevalence of COVID-19 in certain areas has resulted in the re-imposition of certain restrictions and may lead to other restrictions being re-implemented in response to efforts to reduce the spread of COVID-19.
 These measures, which may remain in place for a significant amount of time, may further adversely affect airports, public transit and government fleet customer markets.